Ravikumar-code-maker/tf-datatypes/README.md

 set	Unordered unique items	Cannot rely on index	Basket of fruits map	Key-value pairs	var.ami_ids["us-west-2"]	Cabinet with labeled drawers object	Structured named fields	var.server.name	Profile card

+**What Is a Route?
+**
+A route tells your network:

+“If traffic wants to go somewhere, where should I send it?”

+Think of it like a GPS rule.

+**🔎 What Each Line Means (Simple Version)
+**🔹 dest_range = "0.0.0.0/0"

+This means:

+ALL internet addresses.

+So any traffic going outside your VPC matches this rule.

+🔹 next_hop_gateway = "default-internet-gateway"

+This means:

+Send that traffic to the Internet.

+So traffic goes:

+VM → VPC → Internet Gateway → Internet

+**🚀 What This Actually Does
+**
+It allows your VM to:

+Install packages (apt update)

+Call external APIs

+Access websites

+Download updates

+Without this route:
+❌ Your VM cannot access the internet.

+**🧠 Real Example
+**
+If your VM tries to reach:

+8.8.8.8

+Google checks:

+Does it match 0.0.0.0/0? → YES (because that means everything)

+Where should it go? → default-internet-gateway

+So it sends traffic to the internet.

+🖼 Simple Picture
+Your VM
+   ↓
+Route rule (0.0.0.0/0)
+   ↓
+Internet Gateway
+   ↓
+Internet
+**⚠ Important
+**
+This route allows outbound internet access.

+It does NOT automatically allow inbound traffic.
+Inbound traffic depends on:

+Firewall rules

+External IP

+If you want, I can now explain:

+Why we use 0.0.0.0/0

+Difference between route and firewall

+How private VMs access internet using Cloud NAT

+How routing works in interviews